 What if I forget my phone at home?

 You can contact the IT Help Center.
 They will verify your identity and provide a temporary passcode.
+We encourage you to then go into manage devices and add an additional phone.

 What if I lose my phone?